Home North AmericaIsla Tiburón: Largest Island in Mexico and a Nature Reserve

-Isla Tiburón, meaning “Shark Island,” is Mexico’s largest island.
-It’s a fascinating, largely untouched natural area rich with wildlife, dramatic mountains, and a cultural legacy sacred to the Seri people.
-Protected as a nature reserve, Isla Tiburón offers a rare glimpse into an ecosystem preserved without much human interference.
+Isla Tiburón, meaning ‘Shark Island,’ is Mexico’s largest island.
+It is a fascinating, largely untouched natural area rich with wildlife, dramatic mountains, and a cultural legacy sacred to the Seri people.

 Geography of Isla Tiburón

-Located off the coast of Sonora in the Gulf of California, this unique island covers an area of 1,201 square kilometers (464 square miles).
+Isla Tiburón lies just off the coast of Sonora in the sparkling blue waters of the Gulf of California—also known as the Sea of Cortez—and covers an area of 1,201 square kilometers (464 square miles).

 A Comparison of 5 North American Islands